cjo2/cloudfront-invalidator-for-codepipeline/README.md

 # CloudFront Invalidator (for CodePipeline)
 ### Overview
 This is an AWS Lambda function to be triggered by CodePipeline in a Lambda Node environment.
-It is deployable using AWS SAM.
+It is deployable using AWS SAM CLI.

 This Lambda function simply creates a CloudFront Invalidation so that your distibution is updated with the latest files when the edge location's files are requested again.